FlavorfulGecko5/EntitySlayer/README.md

 > Meathook is reloading the map, but none of the changes I made to the entities file are appearing?

 The `Use as Reload Tab` option **must be set AFTER loading into the level you want to edit.**

+> Selecting an option from the append menu is slow!
+Is there a way to speed things up?

+Edit `EntitySlayer_Config.txt` - you can set a custom hotkey for every item in the append menu!

+> Can `EntitySlayer_Config.txt` be edited in EntitySlayer?

+Yes!

+> Navigating the Append Parameter menu with a mouse is slow!
+How can I do it more efficiently?

+Use `Tab` to quickly navigate between the different textboxes, checkboxes and buttons!
+Use `Spacebar` to check/uncheck a checkbox or activate a button!

 ### Contributing
 EntitySlayer is written in C++17 using [wxWidgets](https://www.wxwidgets.org/) 3.1.4 as it's GUI library.
 You will need [Microsoft's Visual Studio](https://visualstudio.microsoft.com/) to work with the project files.